Yakubu (footballer): Maccabi Haifa

 Israeli side Maccabi Haifa paid Julius Berger $300,000 for his signature.
 Yakubu's highest scoring season at Haifa was 2001–02, when he scored 13 times in 22 games (League season was 33 matches).
 He came to England and trained with Derby County but could not obtain a work permit at the time.
-He scored seven goals in eight European Cup appearances in the 2002–03 season UEFA Champions League, (including a hat-trick against Olympiakos and a penalty in the 3–0 win over Manchester United).
+He scored seven goals in eight European Cup appearances in the 2002–03 UEFA Champions League, (including a hat-trick against Olympiakos and a penalty in the 3–0 win over Manchester United).

 Portsmouth

 Yakubu moved to English club Portsmouth of the First Division (now the Championship) on loan on 6 January 2003.
 Signed by Harry Redknapp, Yakubu helped Portsmouth win the 2002–03 First Division title, scoring at a rate of one goal in every two games (7 in 14 matches).
 He made his debut as a 57th-minute substitute for Vincent Péricard in a 1–1 away match versus Brighton & Hove Albion on 18 January.
 On 1 February he started for the first time and scored after 4 minutes at home to Grimsby Town.
 The match ended 3–0 with Yakubu substituted for Péricard after 89 minutes.
 Seven days later, Yakubu scored a goal in each half of a 6–2 victory over Derby County for his first brace in English football.
 He gained his second brace of the season with two first-half goals in a 5–0 away victory at Millwall on 1 March.

 Yakubu made his loan spell at Portsmouth permanent in May 2003 for a fee of £4 million.
 He played 37 of Portsmouth's 38 Premier League matches in 2003–04, starting all but two.
 Yakubu's 16 goals made him the club's leading goal-scorer, and joint-sixth highest scorer in the entire league.